Screaming Crying Throwing Up? What Stan Culture Does To Your Brain

 What are parasocial relationships?

-Parasocial relationships, Dr. Zubernis explains, are "based on attachment theory, the built-in evolutionary phenomena where we instinctively connect to and form affection for familiar faces."
+Parasocial relationships, Lynn explains, are "based on attachment theory, the built-in evolutionary phenomena where we instinctively connect to and form affection for familiar faces".
 If you're a fan and you see that person's face day in and day out, even on social media, our brains can’t really tell the difference between familiar faces we see on our screens and familiar faces we see in everyday life.
-As Dr. Zubernis puts it: "We're built to be connected to [those faces] either way."
+As Lynn puts it: "We're built to be connected to [those faces] either way."

 Once there is that attachment, there's a thing called proximity seeking, which describes how it feels really good to be physically close to that attachment object.
 All these feelings are magnified in crowd situations by emotional contagion.

-"It was an evolutionary advantage back in the day," Dr. Zubernis says.
-"If you're in a crowd of humans and somebody sees something dangerous and gets afraid, it makes sense that that emotion would spread quickly, unconsciously, and instinctively.
+"It was an evolutionary advantage back in the day," Lynn explains.
+"If you're in a crowd of humans and somebody sees something dangerous and gets afraid, it makes sense that that emotion would spread quickly, unconsciously and instinctively.
 Then everybody can run away from whatever is threatening the group."
 While emotional contagion is often associated with negative emotions like panic and anger, it can also happen with positive emotions like joy.
-Either way, people unconsciously mimic the people around them — so any elation you feel at a concert is intensified by those around you.
+Either way, people unconsciously mimic the people around them — so any elation you feel at a gig is intensified by those around you.

 Advertisement